stetson06/portfolio/_posts/2022-01-26-cnn-fruit-classification.md

 * Prediction Label: The predicted label for the image (from the network)
 * Predicted Probability: The network's perceived probability for the predicted label
 * Filename: The test set image on our local drive (for reference)
-* Correct: A flag showing whether the predicted label is the same as the actual label
+* Correct: A flag showing whether the predicted label is the same as the actual label (with 1 entered for a correct match)

 This dataset is extremely useful as we can not only calculate our classification accuracy, but we can also deep-dive into images where the network was struggling to predict and try to assess why - leading to us improving our network, and potentially our input data!